Who caused this economic downturn and what should we do about it?

 Here are some video clips to prove that the Democrats opposed regulating the GSEs.
 They are responsible for this mess, along with the irresponsible people who signed up for these loans that they could not repay.

 Timeline of the events in the crisis: Bush was the first to recommend regulating the GSEs in April, 2001.
 In 2003, Bush tried to create a new federal agency to regulate the GSEs.
-He was blocked from doing so by the Democrats in the Senate, especially by Barney Frank.
+He was blocked from doing so by the Democrats in the Senate.
 In 2005, Alan Greenspan warned that failing to regulate the GSEs could be a catastrophe.
 Again, Democrats blocked the effort to regulate Fannie Mae and Freddie Mac.
 The video shows Democrat Chuck Schumer protesting that regulation is not needed.
 In 2006, McCain and other Republicans introduced a bill to regulate the GSEs.
 Again, the Democrats voted against it and nothing happened.

 Republicans and Democrats in their own words on the GSE accounting practices: Here we have Republican Rep. Richard Baker, Democrat, Democrat Rep. Maxine Waters, Democrat Rep. Gregory Meeks, Republican Rep. Ed Royce, Democrat Rep. Lacy Clay, Republican Rep. Christopher Shays, Democrat Rep. Arthur Davis, Democrat Rep. Barney Frank, Republican Rep. Don Manzullo.
 Shays notes that the GSEs make many contributions to Democrats who are blocking their regulation.